COMP122/MD_assignment/README.md

 ## To Get Started
   1. Accept this assignment via the link provided by the Professor
-  2. Clone this repository to your computer.
+  2. Clone this repository to your computer within the deliverables subdirectory.
   3. Review the "assignment.md" file.
   4. Make a copy of this file, naming it "submission.md": `cp assignment.md submission.md`
   5. Edit this file